c4ev3/ev3duder/README.md

 ### Language
 The utlity is written in GNU C99.
 The Makefile is GNU Make specific.
 The perl and shell scripts are complementary and not necessary.

-## TODO
-- The virtual COM port for Bluetooth on Windows takes some seconds to close after calling `CloseHandle`.
-This results on quick successive bluetooth commands to lock the COM port for a minute or two.
-- Bluetooth COM ports and device names are hardcoded or specifiable via -d.
-Enumerating them and checking friendly name would be nice.
-- Ability to cat files to ev3 screen
-- Ability to recieve stdout from the ev3 after calling exec
-- Sessions, similar to `nginx -s`?